-Families dealing with addiction from either drug will want to find a clinically focused, trauma-informed substance abuse treatment center.
+Families dealing with addiction from either drug will want to find a clinically focused, trauma-informed substance use treatment center.
 Since these are street drugs, you may want a treatment center that offers specialized treatment for young adults.

 Red Oak Recovery is the only true hybrid program in the country.
 They offer wilderness and adventure programs combined with clinical care.
 Red Oak provides: